mpirotaiswilton-IW/Dockerized-SpringBoot-Applications-Assignment-MaxPW/README.md

 #### Playing a game (using Postman)

 1. Register 2 new users by running the "Register User 1" and "Register User 2" requests (localhost:8080/user/register/).
 By default, these requests will create 2 new users called "foo" and "bar" with their own passwords.
 Feel free to change these if you wish.
 A successful request will return a "201 Created" response.
 2. Authenticate for each new user by using the "Authenticate User" request (localhost:8080/authenticate), filling in the request body with their respective credentials (by default the request body is populated with the credentials for a user called "foo").
-Sending a successful request should yield a 200 OK response and a response Header called Authorization with a bearer token value: Copy the token value (the long string after the word 'Bearer') for later use.
+Sending a successful request should yield a 200 OK response and a bearer token in the response body: Copy the token value and paste it somewhere for later use.
 A Token for this API will last for 12 hours.
 3. Create a new game using the "Create Game" request (localhost:8080/game/).
 Under Postman's Authorization tab for the request or in the Authorization header, put the bearer token of the user who is creating the game (eg. user foo or bar).
 Inside the request body, define some game settings such as whether the player creating the new game starts first or are playing as naughts or crosses.
 A successful request should return a 201 Created response along with a JSON object of the newly created game.
 4. Have a second user join the newly created game using the "Join Game" (localhost:8080/game/join/{game id}).
 Under Postman's Authorization tab for the request or in the Authorization header, put the bearer token of the other user who is joining the game.
 A successful request should return a 200 OK response along with a JSON object of the newly created game.